architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-MPC-building.rst

 How to Run MPC Building Toolbox
 ===============================
-The MPC Building Toolbox minimize the electricity costs for cooling when the electricity prices are flunctuating.
+The MPC Building Toolbox utilize Model Predictive Control (MPC) algorithms to minimize the electricity costs for cooling in buildings.
+When the hourly electricity prices are flunctuating, it is possible to explore the opportunities to shift the cooling loads by precooling the buildings.

 Input
 -----
 #.
 Range of the building temperature according to thermal comfort standard.
 #.
 Hourly electricity price.
+The database is located here: ``..\CityEnergyAnalyst\cea\databases\Region\systems\electricity_costs.xlsx``

 Prerequisites
 -------------
 #.
-Install the license of Gurobi in your computer. you can obtain one in gurobi.com for free for academic purposes.
+Install the license of Gurobi in your computer. you can obtain one in `gurobi.com
+<http://www.gurobi.com/registration/download-reg>`_ for free for academic purposes.
 #.
 Add Gurobi package to the cea environment::

    *open anaconda